 Although this Bluetooth speakerphone is a premium option, its performance is highly impressive.
 The three speakers and the clever system that announces the name of the incoming caller makes it the perfect device for pretty much all scenarios.

-The Jabra Freeway is the best Bluetooth handsfree car kit with impressive functionality and an intuitive design, which makes transporting it between cars much easier.Check it Out
+Overall, the Jabra Freeway is the best Bluetooth handsfree car kit that offers impressive functionality and an intuitive design, which makes transporting it between cars much easier.Check it Out

 2. Motorola Roadster Bluetooth Handsfree For Car

 If you are willing to lose slight performance in order to stick to the big brands, the Motorola Bluetooth handsfree car kit is a great alternative.
 It’s known as the Roadster and it’s packed full of the latest technology for improved usability.

 When compared against the Jabra Freeway, it does lack the additional speakers and power but it does make up for it with clever functionality such as the automatic switch on and off.